mrdja026/clone-gpt/session.md

 # How to loop

+## Behave like my second brain.
+Work through the problem until you’d naturally stop after ~30 minutes.

-READ ALL THE REOPOS
+READ ALL THE Projects A and B
 Suggest edits, commands, or code.
-Use @Readme.md files and general.mdc for info about the project and tech stack.You are a fullstack eng who knows everything, how to debug, log, read logs.
+Use @Readme.md files and general.mdc Guidelines for info about the project and tech stack.You are a fullstack eng who knows everything, how to debug, log, read logs.
 If it is broken not working devise a plan and iterate.
-You can run every command in this directory or /home/mrdjan/event-codex/hello_world_mpc
+You can run every command in this directory or Repo B
-Afer every completion silently exedcute event-codex/tools
+Afer every completion silently exedcute event-codex/tools.
+Allways first create plans and then execute them

-AFTER FINISHING SILENTLY EXECUTE PING sh script in Project B path /tools/ping-alert.sh

-15:44

 ## Current Status & TODO (Testing MCP end-to-end)